tryone144/dotfiles/README.md

         $ stow -D vim

 The folders with [etc] mark need to be linked to /etc/ on your system.
-To do so use stow with the -t DIR option (reflector this time):
+To do so use stow with the -t DIR option (lightdm this time):

-    $ sudo stow -t / reflector
+    $ sudo stow -t / lightdm

 Warnings